Guesthouses in Grindavik

 How far is it from Grindavik to Reykjavik and Keflavik International Airport?

-Is there any interesting museum in Grindavik?
+Are there any interesting museums in Grindavik?

 Is there a restaurant in Grindavik where I can eat fresh fish?